optofab/optofab.github.io/logs.md

   - Recorded group meeting minutes.
 (1h)
   - Researched on front-end development and back-end development using ASP.NET.(1h)
   - Wrote reflection log.
 (0.25 hours)
-  - Attend tutorial.
+  - Attended tutorial.
 (2h)
-  - Review the relational schema and make some changes on the back-end management system.
+  - Reviewed the relational schema and made some changes on the back-end management system.
 (2h)
+  - Attended group meeting for the database management system.
+(0.5h)

 <hr class="hr-dotted">